CCIE vs CCDE is probably one of the most frequently asked questions by networking experts.

 The business wants to operate its WAN network.

 Now, we have eliminated the MPLS L3VPN option.
-If you get l3 VPN from the provider, you can have multi-point-to multi-point capability; however, you may lose your control.
+If you get l3 VPN from the provider, you can have the multi-point-to multi-point capability; however, you may lose your control.
 This is because you are transferring SLA and risks to the service provider even though you depend on their performance and control.

 You can come up with many valid design alternatives.